apache/accumulo-website/_docs-2-0/administration/ssl.md

 ```

 The `server.jks` file is the Java keystore containing the certificate for a given host.
 The above
-methods are equivalent whether the certficate is generate for an Accumulo server or a client.
+methods are equivalent whether the certificate is generate for an Accumulo server or a client.